moondance-labs/tanssi-docs/builders/toolkit/rpc.md

         }' {{ networks.dancebox.rpc_url }}
         ```

-???+ function "frnt_isTxFinalized"

-    Checks for the finality of a transaction given its EVM transaction hash.
+???+ function "frnt_isTxFinalized - checks for the finality of a transaction given its EVM transaction hash"

     === "Parameters"

-        - `tx_hash` *string* - the EVM transaction hash of the transaction
+        - `tx_hash` ++"string"++ - the EVM transaction hash of the transaction

     === "Returns"

-        Returns a boolean: `true` if the transaction is finalized, `false` if the transaction is not finalized or not found.
+        ++"boolean"++ - `true` if the transaction is finalized, `false` if the transaction is not finalized or not found

     === "Example"